RepoForks/polar-dashboard-upgrade-tool/README.md

 In case you need more information about how to use this Tool head over to the [Wiki Page](https://github.com/PDDStudio/polar-dashboard-upgrade-tool/wiki/Polar-Dashboard-Upgrade-Tool---Wiki).

+There is also some information about the upgrade tool on [Polar's Web Guide](http://afollestad.github.io/polar-dashboard/upgrades.html).

 The Wiki should guide people which are not common with technical/development stuff through the whole process to get their Polar-using icon pack updated.

 # Building and Running